 ## Receiving incoming calls

-An extension will ring when the number that has been assigned to it has been dialled directly, or when the Virtual Receptionist redirects an incoming call to that extension.
+An extension will ring when the number assigned to it has been dialled directly, or when the Virtual Receptionist redirects an incoming call to that extension.
 You can answer a call by picking up the IP phone when it rings.

 ## Dialling internal numbers